how getting cancer in my 20s changed how I feel about beauty

 The political, defiant aspect of beauty for people living with cancer is something Jennifer Young believes in passionately.
 Her skincare range and beauty collection, Defiant Beauty, was created because of her mantra: “Women don’t stop being women when they are diagnosed with cancer.”

 Jennifer, who worked as a scientist before becoming a beauty therapist, was shocked to find that during her training she was advised not to touch cancer patients.
 “I was working with women in treatment who wanted and needed the acceptance of touch and of self-care.
 It was a double injustice -- people affected by cancer were being ignored by the mainstream beauty industry.
 Therapists were being taught not to touch anyone diagnosed with cancer and insurers were refusing to insure anyone who did.”

 Appalled, Jennifer created her company Beauty Despite Cancer, to help people in treatment facing a potential loss of their identity.
-It’s specially formulated for cancer patients, so is fragrance free and avoids plant estrogens like aloe vera, avocado and soy because of evidence that some cancers (mine included) are fed by estrogens.
-“Research has shown that the low point of treatment is always when one looks in the mirror and no longer recognizes the reflection,” Jennifer says.
+It’s specially formulated for cancer patients, so is fragrance free and avoids plant oestrogens like aloe vera, avocado and soy because of evidence that some cancers (mine included) are fed by oestrogens.
+“Research has shown that the low point of treatment is always when one looks in the mirror and no longer recognises the reflection,” Jennifer says.
 “Those words have stayed with me.
-I want to help people recognize themselves and maintain normality.
+I want to help people recognise themselves and maintain normality.
 Women don’t stop being women when they are diagnosed with cancer -- but they are banished from beauty just when they need it most.”

 That’s the level of importance and significance that beauty can hold to someone dealing with cancer.
 It’s not vanity, it’s self-care, it’s defiance, it’s a way of holding on to your identity after cancer tried to snatch it away.